Ruby: The King of Gemstones (Unheated & Pigeon Blood)

 Ruby gemstone, especially when it features top-quality stones like Pigeon Blood Rubies, can sometimes surpass the price of diamonds, depending on factors like origin, clarity, lustre and size.
 While diamonds are typically more expensive on a per-carat basis, high-quality unheated natural rubies can fetch premium prices, especially when they have rare characteristics such as fluorescence.
 Sapphires, although similarly beautiful, tend to be more affordable than rubies in general, but this can vary based on the quality and origin of the stone.

-Can I customised my ruby jewellery with a personal design?
+Can I customise my ruby jewellery with a personal design?

 Absolutely!
 At GIOIA, you’ll never be short of design options for your ruby jewellery.
 Whether you prefer a vintage-inspired or a modern style, we’re here to bring your vision to life.
 Customising a ruby engagement ring allows you to create a piece that’s as unique as your love story.
 From selecting the perfect ruby to designing a setting that complements it, we’ll ensure your ring is one-of-a-kind and truly special.